Feature reference

 - Interruption prediction — Identifies at-risk Nodes before AWS announces interruptions

-Cast AI's Spot interruption prediction operates differently depending on whether Container Live Migration is enabled:
+Cast AI's Spot interruption prediction provides up to 30 minutes of advance warning before interruptions occur—significantly extending AWS's standard 2-minute notice.
+The prediction mechanism differs based on whether Container Live Migration is enabled:

 How it differs from standard Cast AI: